amgorelik/amgorelik.github.io/_posts/2019-03-02-code-writing-code.md

 a long, long time ago: in the year 2000.
-Back then it was a young and simple language, essentially C++ stripped of its perceived complexities, including its meager metaprogramming tools: preprocessing and templates (not unlike Go in our days).
-Data in its data structures turned into ~~a pumpkin~~ `Object` references, and there was no other way around it, short of falling back to generating code with hand-written Perl scripts.
+Back then it was a young and simple language, essentially C++ stripped of its perceived complexities, including its meager metaprogramming tools: preprocessing and templates.
+That was yet historical reset from complex to simple, not unlike Go in our days.

+Sop, speaking about simple: data in Java data structures turned into ~~a pumpkin~~ `Object` references, and there was absolutely no way around it, short of falling back to generating code with hand-written Perl scripts.

 I call this _ostrich typing:_ bury your head in the sand and pretend that you have a strongly, statically-typed language.